 Secretary of State Guidance (section 182 of the Licensing Act 2003).

 8. Financial implications

+8.1 There are no financial implications in relation to the review hearing.

 9. LEGAL IMPLICATIONS

 9.1 The Licensing Authority are under a statutory duty to facilitate the review hearing.
 When determining this hearing the Council must comply with the rules of natural justice.
 The decision taken by the panel should be appropriate and proportionate in addressing any undermining of the licensing objectives.